NEOCLASSICAL PHYSICS AND QUANTUM GRAVITY

 |Einstein did not introduce a physical implementation for curved spacetime, and this has been throwing people for a loop for over a century.
 It is very difficult for people to conceptualize curved spacetime.|

-NPQG solves this issue by specifying a physical implementation—a spacetime gas, in which the gas bubbles or particles shrink as they gain energy.
-In the presence of a massive object, the spacetime gas bubbles gain energy and contract physically, influencing any other nearby particles, in particular those of photons and astronauts.
+NPQG solves this issue by specifying a physical implementation—a spacetime gas, in which the gas particles shrink as they gain energy.
+In the presence of a massive object, the spacetime gas particles gain energy and contract physically, influencing any other nearby particles, in particular those of photons and astronauts.

-Likewise, in cold deep space the spacetime gas bubbles have expanded.
+Likewise, in cold deep space the spacetime gas particles have expanded.

 Perhaps the most interesting characteristic of spacetime gas particles is that they are extremely difficult to detect directly.
 Physicists have been trying to do so for over 150 years to no avail.
 You may be familiar with this concept as the aether.